• Skip to primary navigation

 Pamukkale: The Cotton Castle

-Affectionately called the “Cotton Castle,” Pamukkale is a nature marvel.
+Affectionately called the “Cotton Castle,” Pamukkale is a natural marvel and a true testament to the Earth’s artistic prowess.

 Its terraces, adorned with glistening white mineral-rich thermal waters, have been a magnet for visitors for countless centuries.